kmeisthax/icCanvas/README.md

 to 1 mm will give us a drawing 65 meters big with more zoom than anyone needs, but this scale will be user-definable and only used to define what 100% zoom means.

+###Intuitive drawing workflow
+The primary means of drawing will be through brush strokes already fmailiar to users of raster editing programs.
+Vector shapes may be supported in the future but the primary use case is "raster-like" drawing.

+We also plan to support pen input devices including those with support for pressure and angle sensors.